Skip to main content

 You contribute 12% of your basic salary and dearness allowance to your EPF account, and your employer matches this contribution with an additional 12%.
 Out of your employer's share, 8.33% is directed to the Employees’ Pension Scheme (EPS), and the rest goes to your EPF.

-The beauty of this scheme lies in its EEE (Exempt-Exempt-Exempt) status.
+The key advantage of this scheme lies in its EEE (Exempt-Exempt-Exempt) status.
 It means:

 But these exemptions are subject to specific rules and limits, which you should understand to avoid tax complications later.